GoogleCloudPlatform/dotnet-docs-samples/appengine/flexible/SocialAuth/README.md

 This is the companion sample for a [medium.com story](https://medium.com/@SurferJeff/adding-social-login-to-your-net-app-engine-application-9b7f4149eb73).

-This sample application demonstrates how to let users log in into your application running in Google App Engine Flexible Environment with their Facebook or Google log in.
+This sample application demonstrates how to let users log into your application running in Google App Engine Flexible Environment with their Facebook or Google credentials.

 This sample requires [.NET Core 2.1](
     https://www.microsoft.com/net/core) or later.
 That means using